Friday night death slot: CBS

+Since 2010, the Blue Bloods franchise has become a staple of Friday nights, first with the titled show and with its spin-off Boston Blue.

 The following are all examples of CBS shows that either started on Friday nights and lasted a few episodes, or moved to Friday nights, lost the battle for television ratings, and were eventually cancelled:

-CBS has aired MacGyver, Hawaii Five-0 and Blue Bloods in that order on Friday night between 2016 and 2020.

 ABC

 TGIF was a successful block for ABC, which ran from 1989 to 2000 (although the network had been running a sitcom block on Fridays beginning in 1987); it focused primarily on family-friendly sitcoms.
 The network had also had success with a block featuring The Partridge Family and The Brady Bunch in the same time slots during the early 1970s.
 Following the slow collapse of TGIF in the late 1990s, Friday night has fallen into a lower priority for the network.
-The following are examples of ABC network shows that started on Friday nights and lasted a few episodes, or were moved to Friday nights, lost the battle for television ratings, and were eventually canceled:

 In September 2018, ABC cleared the 9:00 p.m.
 Eastern time slot on Friday nights to make room for the expansion of 20/20 to two hours as a result of ABC News changing the program's format to include true crime stories in an attempt to address the program's declining viewership.

+The following are examples of ABC network shows that started on Friday nights and lasted a few episodes, or were moved to Friday nights, lost the battle for television ratings, and were eventually canceled: